Isacww/Is/Atlas/Books/Holographic worldview - Talbot - 2025-12-17.md

 ## Pribram's excitement:
 About [[hologram]]s , one of the things that makes holographic possible is [[interference]].
 Any wavelike phenomena can create [[interference pattern]], including light - and radio-waves.
 Hologram are actually already possible. this is a sketch of how an three dimensional hologram is created of an apple through interference, as soon as another laser beam (or in some cases just a bright light source) is shined through the film, a 3-dimensional image appear.
 ![[Pasted image 20251217111534.png]]
+To Pribram this can explain a lot.
+If a piece of holographic film is cut in half and then illuminated by a laser, each half will still be found to contain the entire image.
+Keep dividing the film and the image just get hazier as the portions get smaller, not fragmented in parts of the while as one could expect.
+This is essential for memory distribution/storage in human brain since the same feature could explain it he said.
+As per say, the vision could act the same way aswell.
+Pribram debunked the one-to-one theory of image/photographic-like projection onto the cortial surface.
+Neurons are packed together so densely, the expanding ripples of electricity in the brain - also a wave-like phenominon - are constantly crisscr
 ## Synchronicities
 <!-- events that lined up -->